wharfkit/website/src/lib/docs/Antelope/Asset.md

 const balance = Asset.from("1.0000 FOO")
 ```

-The `Asset` will determine the decimal precision based on the amount of numbers after the decimal.
+The `Asset` type will automatically determine the decimal precision based on the amount of numbers after the decimal.
 In the above example, the precision is `4`.
-It will also determine the `Symbol` of the `Asset` based on the string that follows the numeric value.
-An internal representation of the value is also determined for use in integer-based math and is named `Units`.
+It will also determine the `Symbol` of the asset based on the string that follows the numeric value, in this case `FOO`.

+An internal representation of the numeric value is also maintained for use in integer-based math and is surfaced on a property named `units`.

 An example representation of the above `Asset` in JSON data would be: